Well-being contributing factors: Personality

 Many tools for psychological wellness have entered popular culture via the personal development and self help industry.
 Positive music, will lower distress and pain, but news media consumption is detrimental for happiness.
 One exception is motivational media, for it has been found that inspiration helps with creativity, productivity and happiness.
 Reading self help books is associated with higher well-being, however, there is poor evidence on life coaching.
 Proactive laughter as in laughter yoga increases mood and improves pain tolerance.
-Smiling ummarised increases attractiveness, calm in stressful situations, retrieval of happy memories, likeability, happiness, perceived happiness (by others), perceived politeness/relaxedness/carefree, perceived honesty but also perceived stupidity.
+Smiling increases attractiveness, calmness in stressful situations, retrieval of positive memories, likeability, happiness, perceived happiness (by others), perceived politeness/relaxedness/carefreeness, and perceived honesty but also perceived stupidity.
 However, proactively smiling only increases happiness among those who believe smiling is a reaction to feeling happy, rather than a positive intervention.

 Ed Diener et al. (1999) suggested this equation: positive emotion – negative emotion = subjective well-being.
 Since tendency to positive emotion has a correlation of 0.8 with extroversion and tendency towards negative emotion is indistinguishable from neuroticism, the above equation could also be written as extroversion – neuroticism = happiness.
-These two traits could account for between 50% to 75% of happiness.
+These two traits could account for between 50% and 75% of happiness.
 These are all referring to the Big Five personality traits model of personality.

 An emotionally stable (the opposite of Neurotic) personality correlates well with happiness.
 Not only does emotional stability make one less prone to negative emotions, it also predicts higher social intelligence – which helps to manage relationships with others (an important part of being happy, discussed below).

 Cultivating an extroverted temperament may correlate with happiness for the same reason: it builds relationships and support groups.
 Some people may be fortunate, from the standpoint of personality theories that suggest individuals have control over their long-term behaviors and cognitions.
 Genetic studies indicate genes for personality (specifically extroversion, neuroticism and conscientiousness), and a general factor linking all 5 traits, account for the heritability of subjective well-being.
 Recent research suggests there is a happiness gene, the 5-HTT gene.